Open

 Directions

-From Pomeroy, Washington: Starting at Main Street, take 15th Street headed south.
-After 0.2 miles, continue onto County Road Pomeroy-Peola (Washington Highway 128) for 7.6 miles.
-As you leave town, take a slight right turn onto County Road 170 (Mountain Road) for 7.3 miles.
-Continue straight towards the Umatilla National Forest boundary onto Forest Service Road 40 for 8.7 miles.
-Turn right onto Forest Service Road 4000020 and continue for 0.3 miles to reach Teal Spring Campground.
+From Pomeroy, Washington: Take 15th Street south from Main Street.
+After 0.2 miles, continue onto County Road Pomeroy-Peola (WA-128) for 7.6 miles.
+Turn slight right onto County Road 170 (Mountain Road) for 7.3 miles.
+Continue onto Forest Service Road 40 for 8.7 miles.
+Turn right onto Forest Service Road 4000020 and continue 0.3 miles to the campground.

 Amenities